Redace10/Pokedex/README.md

 It is recommend that you install these in a virtual environment.

 # Features:
-- created image dataset by useing Microsoft’s Bing Image Search API to programmatically download images via a query
+- created image dataset by using Microsoft’s Bing Image Search API to programmatically download images via a query
+- added more images to the dataset by taking existing images and applying transformations to generate more image data
 - constructed a Keras model by following VGGNet CNN architecture
-- added more images to the dataset by taking existing images and applying transformations to generate more image data
 - uses Adam Optimizer and Categorical Cross-entropy loss
 - achieves 96.43% accuracy for classifying pokemon images
 - currently classifies 6 different Pokemon (Pikachu, Charmander, Squirtle, Bulbasaur, Gyarados, Rayquaza)